ItzLevvie/MicrosoftTeams-msinternal/README.md

 ![image](https://user-images.githubusercontent.com/11600822/214407512-dc371d4c-9711-4fa2-ba23-3ab410fd7c9f.png)

 > **Note**:
-> As of Wednesday, January 25, 2023, these builds are based on Electron 19 and may change in the future.
+> As of Thursday, January 26, 2023, these builds are based on Electron 19 and may change in the future.

+> **Note**:
+> Installing these builds does not necessarily mean you will have access to new features earlier than everyone else.
+> For more information, please visit https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426

 > **Warning**:
 > These builds may be unstable due to the recent move from Electron 16 to Electron 19.